 Provided standard precautions are taken when taking blood or carrying out invasive procedures, it shouldn't be necessary or appropriate to flag records to alert staff members to communicable disease infection (for example).
 If a record is flagged for another reason, we advise informing the patient and explaining your justifications for doing so.

-If an insurance company asks you to fill out a medical report about a patient with a HIV infection, ensure you have the patient's consent before disclosing information.
-If the patient asks you not to disclose their HIV status, you should not do so - but you would need to make it clear to the insurer that you had omitted relevant information due to the lack of consent.
+If an insurance company asks you to fill out a medical report about a patient with a HIV infection, ensure you have the patient's consent before providing relevant information.
+If the patient asks you not to make reference to their HIV status, you should not do so - but you would need to make it clear to the insurer that you had omitted relevant information due to the lack of consent.

 In 2017, overall mortality figures for those between 15 and 59 who were diagnosed early were equal to that of the general population for the same age group, emphasising the importance of diagnosing HIV infections at the earliest opportunity.